ngalai/MHNN/README.md

 # MHNN

-The project use Sarsa algorithm and Q-learning algorithm for Cliff walking problem.
+The project use Sarsa algorithm and Q-learning algorithm for cliff walking problem.
 This is two general algorithms used widely to solve problems in reinforcement learning.
 Let watch the following links to more clearly understand about way 2 algorithms implement !